termx-health/termx-fml/README.md

 To run the FML editor within your application, follow these steps:

 1. Create an iframe element within your application.
-2. Provide the URL to the FML editor within this iframe.
+2. Provide the URL to the FML editor to the iframe.
 3. Establish communication between the iframe and your application using [window.postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

-This approach allows seamless interaction between the iframe and your application.

 ### Initialization